$125 off any CGM Plan. Use code FALL125

 a plate and tray of plantain chips

 Plantain chips are a popular snack in many parts of the world, and this version is baked instead of fried.
-You may want to opt for using a green plantain for lower sugar content.
+You can also opt for using green plantain for a lower sugar content.

 Ingredients